What is lease management software and which platform is best for commercial tenants?

 - Industry Experience: Prioritize vendors that specialize in commercial tenant needs.
 Companies like Occupier are industry leaders in providing dedicated lease accounting software for corporate real estate teams.

 - Training and Ongoing Support: A great provider helps you during initial setup and beyond.
-Look for onboarding help, lease abstraction services, implementation services, training support, and customer service availability.
+Look for onboarding help, lease abstraction services, onboarding services, training support, and customer service availability.
 If they publish case studies, documentation, and learning paths, that’s a plus.

 Already using lease management software but starting to feel its limitations?
 Many commercial tenants outgrow their current platform as their lease portfolio expands or business processes evolve.
 Legacy systems often struggle with usability, manual data entry, or lack critical features like customized reports, automated reminders, and maintenance tracking — all of which are essential for effective lease administration.